These coconut cookies recipe is light and crunchy! Coconut lovers will love these easy and delicious cookies that are full of coconut flavor.

 - 50 g (1/4 cup) granulated sugar

-Place the butter in a large bowl and beat on medium speed for 1 to 2 minutes until it is soft with a hand-held mixer or with paddle attachment if using a stand-mixer.
-Add the sugar and mix until creamy.
-Then add the egg and mix well.
-Stop the machine and scrape down the sides of the bowl during these steps with rubber spatula to be sure they are all mixed.
+- Place the butter and sugar in a large bowl and beat on medium speed for almost 3 minutes until it is soft with a hand-held mixer or with paddle attachment if using a stand-mixer.
+Scrape the sides with a spatula during this and other steps so everything is combined well.

-Add the coconuts and mix well.
-Then add the flour and mix until all incorporated.
+- Add the egg and mix well.
+Then add the flour and mix until combined.
+Finally add the coconuts and mix until all incorporated.

-Take the doughs from the refrigerator.
-Flour the work surface and rolling pin and roll out the doughs into 6*10 inch (16*25cm) long rectangle, 1/6 inch (4cm) thick.
-Use a heart cookie cutter (or another cookie cutter or just cut into squares) and cut out and place them on the baking sheet covered with parchment paper.
+- Take the doughs from the fridge.
+Lightly flour the work surface, rolling pin and the dough.
+Roll out the doughs into approximately 6*10 inch (16*25cm) long rectangle, 1/6 inch (4cm) thick.
+Using a heart cookie cutter that is 1.77inch(4,5cm) big, cut out and place them on the baking sheet covered with parchment paper.
 Form the leftover dough into a ball and repeat the steps (roll out and cut out the dough) until no dough remains.

-Bake for 10 minutes until the edges are getting dark.
+- Bake for 8 minutes or until the edges get golden brown and top of them start to change color.
 Remove the cookies from the oven.
-While the cookies are cooling, melt the chocolate over bain marie: place the chopped chocolate into a heat proof bowl that sits over a pan of simmering water.
+While the cookies are cooling, melt the chocolate over bain marie: place the chopped chocolate into a heatproof bowl that sits over a pan of simmering water.
 Stir often.
-Dip half of the cookies into the melted chocolate.
-Place them on the baking sheet covered with parchment paper and let them cool.
-The chocolate covered cookies will set in 5 minutes in the refrigerator.
+Dip half of the cookies into the melted chocolate and dripp off the excess.
+Place them on a baking sheet covered with parchment paper.
+Keep the cookies in the fridge for almost 10 minutes to let the chocolate set.